James Traficant: Defense of Arthur Rudolph

-Following Pat Buchanan's recommendation to reconsider the denaturalization of former Nazi and NASA scientist Arthur Rudolph, who had been brought to the United States under Operation Paperclip, Traficant spoke to the Friends of Arthur Rudolph, an organization based in Huntsville, Alabama.
+Following Buchanan's recommendation to reconsider the denaturalization of former Nazi and NASA scientist Arthur Rudolph, who had been brought to the United States as part of Operation Paperclip, Traficant spoke to the Friends of Arthur Rudolph, an organization based in Huntsville, Alabama.
 He argued that denaturalization had happened because of a "powerful Jewish lobby" influencing Congress.
-He added that it was a violation of a United States citizen's civil rights, and he suggested that Rudolph return to the United States nonetheless.
+He added that it was a violation of a U.S. citizen's civil rights, and he suggested that Rudolph return to the United States nonetheless.
 Additionally, he "introduced a resolution in Congress [...] calling for an investigation into the OSI's handling of Rudolph's case."
-Meanwhile, in 1990, Traficant had planned to meet Rudolph in Niagara Falls, on the Canadian–American border; however, Rudolph was arrested by immigration officials in Toronto, and the meeting never occurred.
+Meanwhile, in 1990, Traficant had planned to meet Rudolph at Niagara Falls, on the Canadian–American border, but Rudolph was arrested by immigration officials in Toronto, and the meeting never occurred.

 Trial and expulsion

-In 2001, Traficant was indicted on federal corruption charges for taking campaign funds for personal use.
+On May 4, 2001, Traficant was indicted on federal corruption charges for taking campaign funds for personal use.
 Again, he opted to represent himself, insisting that the trial was part of a vendetta against him dating back to his 1983 trial.
 After a two-month federal trial, on April 11, 2002, he was convicted of ten felony counts including bribery, racketeering, and tax evasion.

-Per longstanding House convention, House Democrats directed him not to cast any votes pending an investigation by the United States House Committee on Ethics.
+On July 30, 2002, U.S. District Judge Lesley Wells sentenced Traficant to eight years in prison and fined him $150,000 following his conviction on 10 counts of bribery, racketeering and tax evasion.

 Eventually, the House Ethics Committee recommended that Traficant be expelled from Congress.
-On July 24, the House voted to expel him in a 420-1 vote.
-The sole vote against expulsion was Representative Gary Condit, who at the time was in the midst of a scandal of his own and had been defeated in his reelection primary.
-Traficant was the first representative to be expelled since Michael Myers in 1980 as a result of the Abscam scandal.
+On July 24, the House voted to expel him with 420 members voting yes, 1 member voting no, 9 members voting 'present', and 4 members not voting.
+The sole vote against expulsion was Representative Gary Condit.
+Traficant was the first person to be expelled from the House of Representatives since Michael Myers who was expelled in 1980 as a result of the Abscam scandal.

 After his expulsion, Traficant ran as an independent candidate for another term in the House while incarcerated at the United States Penitentiary, Allenwood.
-He received 28,045 votes, or 15 percent, and became one of only a handful of individuals in the history of the United States to run for a federal office from prison.
-The election was won by one of his former aides, Tim Ryan.
+He received 28,045 votes, or 15 percent.
+Traficant was one of only a few people in U.S. history to seek federal office while incarcerated.
+Tim Ryan, a former aide to Traficant, won the election.